Quick Answer

 3. It Alters the Texture and Finish

 Leather’s natural sheen can turn unnaturally glossy or dull.
 Furniture polish builds a residue that changes the surface texture, making it feel sticky or waxy.
+Your beautiful leather ends up looking cheap and worn.

 4. It Attracts Dust and Dirt